 On-Campus student jobs are classified according to the skills and experience required, either Regular Student Worker or Advanced Level Student Worker.

 Regular Student Worker: Base level positions with some degree of specialized knowledge or training requiring little or no experience and are routine and well-supervised.
-Examples of these types of positions are file clerks, food service workers, campus tour guides, office assistants, and data entry clerks.
+Examples of these types of positions are file clerks, food service workers, office assistants, and data entry clerks.

 Advanced Level Student Worker: Designates a category of jobs, with wages being determined individually based on comparable or identical full-time positions.
 The skill requirements and employee responsibilities of such positions are identical for student employees and full-time employees.
 These jobs may also include those positions in which a student has worked during the previous term in an on-campus co-op position, and is continuing in the position as a regular student employee.
 These jobs also require a highly specialized skill and/or several years of previous experience.
 Examples are web developers, research assistants, computer programmers, and supervisor positions.